Dark Tourism Destinations – 10 of the World’s Most Gruesome Attractions

 J John Lennon

-Dark Tourism to put it in simple terms is tourism to places where the worst events in human history happened – places like Auschwitz, the killing fields in Cambodia and other places that owe its notoriety to death, disaster and atrocity.
-It’s a growing tourism movement especially since the release of Dark Tourist on Netflix.
+Dark Tourism, to put it in simple terms, is tourism to places where the worst events in human history happened – places like Auschwitz, the killing fields in Cambodia, and other places that owe their notoriety to death, disaster, and atrocity.
+It’s a growing tourism movement, especially since the release of Dark Tourist on Netflix.

-In this blog, I write about 10 popular Dark Tourist attractions that we’ve visited on our travels.
+In this blog, I write about 10 popular dark tourism destinations we’ve visited during our travels.
 And what we really thought about each attraction.

-Here’s the summarized list of Dark Tourist attractions (scroll down to read about each attraction in detail) –
+Here’s the summarized list of Dark Tourism destinations (scroll down to read about each attraction in detail) –

 1. S-21, Phnom Penh, Cambodia